James G. Cavoli

 Recognition & Accomplishments

+Mr. Cavoli was recently named a Litigation Star in the 2025 Edition of Benchmark Litigation.
+He is also a recommended white collar attorney by Legal 500, with clients saying he is a “top-notch lawyer” (Legal 500).
 Jamie has been recognized by Chambers USA as a leading lawyer in Litigation: White Collar Crime & Government Investigations.
-Jamie has also been recognized by Acritas (Thomson Reuters) as a “stand-out lawyer” and by Who’s Who Legal: Thought Leaders GIR 2024.
+Acritas (Thomson Reuters) has also recognized Jamie as a “stand-out lawyer.”
 While in law school, he served as the lead articles editor for the Albany Law Review.

 Jamie has also written several articles, including: